 WHEREAS, after reviewing the proposed document and taking public testimony, the Planning Commission recommended approval of the adoption of the Comprehensive Plan.

-NOW THEREFORE, BE IT RESOLVED, that the Vergas City Council has reviewed the proposed 2022 Comprehensive Plan on August 2nd and does hereby adopt the Comprehensive Plan.
+NOW THEREFORE, BE IT RESOLVED, that the Vergas City Council has reviewed the proposed 2022 Comprehensive Plan on DATE and does hereby approve its adoption.